 Dealing with friends who want free favours

 If a friend asks for help explain that you'd have to treat them like any client and charge for the work.
-But then say how you don't want to work for them anyway, because you value their friendship and don't want to ruin it.
+But then say how you don't want to work for them anyway because you value their friendship and don't want to ruin it.
 These days, I always decline and change the subject, explaining how I don't like to talk about work with my friends.

 Dealing with clients who never intend to hire you

 When you've been n business for a while, you'll be able to smell these types a mile off.
 They're the kind who approach you and want your 'help', promising big budgets and all the rest of it.
-All you have to do is put together a kick-ass proposal, full of creative ideas on how to solve their problem.
+All you have to do is create a proposal, full of creative ideas on how to solve their problem.
 But lo and behold, they never hire you – and weeks later, you discover they've stolen, sorry 'used' all your ideas.